top of page

 specialties

-I am first and foremost a lindy hop artist.
+I was a Lindy Hop artist before all else.
 I believe in the beauty of basics, and the importance of individual movement and responsibility within a partnership.
 As lindy hop is a Black American dance, I continually strive to be an ambassador for the history, culture, and movement ideals of African American vernacular dance.
 I am an advocate both for the performative nature of lindy hop (the stage! the jam circle!) and for the personal -- connecting to a partner, and the intimacy of shared and mutually supportive creativity.
 My lindy hop classes are a balancing act of rhythm, connection, musicality, and personality -- and the biomechanical techniques underpinning all of these.

 musicality